Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 If you have a planted aquarium, you need to make sure you have your lights on a good 12 hours a day.
 However, if you have plastic plants, controlling the amount of time you have the lights on is a great way to control algae growth.

-Really, the aquarium light is for you, not them.
-It lets you see your pretty fish, and that’s nice, but when nobody is home keep the light off in the tank and algae won’t have a chance to thrive.
+The aquarium light is for you, not them.
+It lets you see your pretty fish, and that’s nice, but when nobody is home, keep the light off in the tank, and algae won’t have a chance to thrive.

-If you have a large tank and you’ve already made the mistake of placing it in direct sunlight there is probably nothing you can do at this point.
+If you have a large tank and already made the mistake of placing it in direct sunlight, there is probably nothing you can do at this point.

-However, if your tank is moveable, of if you’re yet to fully set it up; consider placing it somewhere that the sun won’t be hitting it during part of the day.
+However, if your tank is moveable, or if you’re yet to set it up fully, consider placing it somewhere that the sun won’t be hitting it during part of the day.

 It is simple to see why this is vital.
 When given a good amount of sunlight, algae will grow crazy like plants.
-Following the steps above and not providing the necessary food helps cut down the chances of this, but why help the algae at all?
+Following the steps above and not providing the necessary food helps cut down the chances of this, but why help the algae?

 Direct sunlight isn’t the best thing for your fish, either.
-The bright light, along with the increased temperatures in the tank, can cause them undue stress which may erode their health.
-It’s better for fish, tank and owner to avoid the sun if possible.
+The bright light and the increased temperatures in the tank can cause them undue stress, which may erode their health.
+So fish, tank, and the owner should avoid the sun if possible.

 Common aquarium plants will out-compete algae for food sources. | Source